-Here at Mersive, we’ve dedicated ourselves to making the workplace more engaging and productive by developing revolutionary wireless collaboration software, Solstice, and accompanying meeting analytics software, Kepler.
+Here at Mersive, we’ve dedicated ourselves to making the workplace more engaging and productive by developing revolutionary wireless collaboration software, Solstice, and accompanying meeting analytics software, Solstice Cloud.
 These innovative products were developed thanks to the dedication and pioneering spirit of Mersive team members.
 Learn more, firsthand, about life at Mersive from the people who work tirelessly to change how the world meets.

 Meet John!
 John and his team of sales engineers support the global sales team.

 What is your role at Mersive and what do you do?